Memorial and Breastmilk Jewellery FAQ’s Notices and Announcements

 Q3: How do I send you my elements, ashes/hair/cord etc?

-A: We send you a kit and here is the Sending Elements page which you must read.
+- We send you a kit and here is the Sending Elements page which you must read.
 We usually send kits around once a week so please allow time for it to arrive.
-If you haven’t received it please check My Account here for your order status.
+If you haven’t received it please check My Orders here for your order status.
+You simply post the kit back to us (we highly recommend Special Delivery to UK clients, it’s only around £5.56 extra, international orders can be sent untracked or tracked) or you can bring in person to our studio in South Wales by appointment only, in case we aren’t in.
+The address is 99 Alexandra Road, Newport, NP20 2JF

 Q4: I paid for Special Delivery, why did you only send the kit first class/why did I only get a first class stamp in my kit?

-A: the Special Delivery you paid for is for us to return the finished jewellery to you by Special Delivery.
+- The Special Delivery you paid for is for us to return the finished jewellery to you by Special Delivery.
 It says “kit posted both ways, Royal Mail Special Delivery: £13” (the kit is £5 and the delivery is £8) they are separate hence the comma in between.
-Special Delivery isn’t something we are able to pre-purchase for you and it isn’t needed for the kit because the empty kit has little value.
+Special Delivery isn’t needed for the kit because the empty kit has little cash value when empty.
+We include a first class large letter stamp in kits which you can upgrade to SD at the Post Office for around £5.56 extra – we could charge for this and include an SD stamp, but you’d still need to take it to the Post Office to send and not every customer wants to pay the extra – we like to give you the choice!

 Q5: Can I order in time for someone’s birthday/wedding/holidays?

-Order deadlines for weddings and events are now available, please see our Weddings and Memorial Jewellery Deadline page (click here) for more info.
+A: Yes!
+Order deadlines for Christmas, weddings and events are now available, please see our Weddings and Memorial Jewellery Deadline page (click here) for more info.
 Any deadlines for birthdays etc. must be pre-authorised by Nikki by emailing directly on email@example.com I will give you dates by which we must receive your order, payment and elements.
-You must mention the deadline required for on your order comments for it to be guaranteed.
+You must mention the deadline required for on your order comments for it to be guaranteed and we prefer if you can bring in person to our studio in South Wales by appointment only, in case we aren’t in.
+The address is 99 Alexandra Road, Newport, NP20 2JF.
+We may be able to do the order whilst you wait, by pre-arrangement only please!

 We do have electronic gift certificates that are emailed and we give you the code.
 You can choose it to be sent on a physical gift card of recycled high-quality cardstock on the checkout.
 Or, you can order the jewellery and choose the physical gift voucher on the checkout, which will be sent with the kit and makes a lovely last-minute gift (the recipient can make changes to any item of equal value or pay the difference to upgrade).